pallie1/intro_to_rails/intro_to_rails_am.md

 In SQL this is a **table** that has **columns**.

-We are going to make yet another ToDos thingy with very simple data.
+We are going to make a ToDos thingy with very simple data.

 &#x1F535; Open the `db` folder.
 We are going to make some changes to it.
 For the most part we will not interact with it directly, but rather will do so by generating and running **migrations**.